 A village weekly fee covers the day-to-day operating costs of the village.
-Some of the items this fee is used to cover are: general rates, water rates, insurance for all buildings, maintenance of the recreation facilities and exterior of all homes, lawn mowing and garden maintenance.
+Some of the items this fee is used to cover are: general rates, water rates, insurance for all buildings, maintenance of the village common areas, recreation facilities and exterior of all homes, lawn mowing and garden maintenance.
 You will be responsible for insuring your own personal effects and the cost of maintaining the interior of your home.
 A handyman is available to assist with any maintenance issues you may have for a reasonable fee.

 Will friends or family be able to stay with me?

 Yes!
 Your guests can stay with you (subject to certain conditions as outlined in the occupation right agreement) or visit and enjoy the facilities when accompanied by you.
 Your guests are welcome to also enjoy a meal in the Dining Room.
 Just as you would invite friends to socialise in your home, so you can in the facilities provided at our village.